techiediaries/techiediaries/_posts/2019/2019-07-25-flutter-rest-api-example-dart-async-await-future-api.md

 For this tutorial, we will be using the async and await approach.

-### Async
+### Dart's Async

 The `async` keyword is used before the body of a function to define it as an asynchronous operation with a return type of `Future<T>`.

-### Await
+### Dart's Await

 The `await` keyword can only be used inside of an async function.
 Inside an async function, the code runs synchronously until it encounters an await upon which it suspends execution until the statement’s completion.

 We will understand this better through our API call example.

-## The API Call Example
+## The REST API Call Example

-API calls are generally made by making GET and POST requests to a server that typically responds with a JSON file.
+REST API calls are generally made by making GET and POST requests to a server that typically responds with a JSON file.

 To keep this article focused on Flutter, we will take a simple open API to which we will make a GET request.